African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 JAO CAMP - OKAVANGO DELTA, BOTSWANA

 Jao Camp is situated in the Jao Reserve, an area of 60,000 hectares, in Botswana's Okavango Delta.
 The Jao reserve borders on the Moremi Game Reserve, to the west of Mombo Camp, on a densely wooded, oval-shaped island.
 This area comprises a superb variety of habitats, ranging from permanent waterways and lagoons on the one extreme to thick Kalahari soils on the other.
-Jao ranks as one of the best lodges in Southern Africa according to the July 2000 issue of Harpers and Queen.
-The camp is open all year.
-Jao Camp is operated by Wilderness Safaris.
+In the central region of the concession, vast open floodplains provide some of the most stunning scenery Botswana has to offer.
+Jao Camp lies on the southern side of the plains, an area with beautiful islands fringed with riverine forests.

 Accommodation For images of Jao, click Jao Images For Layout map of Jao Camp, click Jao Map